From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Conclusion

-We have demonstrated the utility of the connectivity map in pinpointing the position and the topological status of residues involved in mutation/evolution of the viral protein as well as the ACE2 receptor residues, which aid in designing decoy ACE2 receptors for combating viral attack.
+We have demonstrated the utility of the connectivity map in pinpointing the position and the topological status of residues involved in mutation/evolution of the viral protein as well as the ACE2 receptor residues, which aid in designing decoy ACE2 receptors for combating viral attack. { In fact, our approach could perhaps directly connect with allosteric therapeutical strategies that suggest targeting the ACE2-receptor interaction as a promising route for antiviral drugs\cite{Dutta2022}.}

-In conclusion, the network approach presented here to characterize Covid-19- Human ACE2 receptor can be adopted to understand the mechanism of host-pathogen interaction in general, since the connectivity map can provide a wealth of information in understanding complicated mechanisms such as allostery, paths of communication, evolution of sequence-function relationships and so on.
+In conclusion, the network approach presented here to characterize COVID-19- Human ACE2 receptor can be adopted to understand the mechanism of host-pathogen interaction in general, since the connectivity map can provide a wealth of information in understanding complicated mechanisms such as allostery, paths of communication, evolution of sequence-function relationships and so on.
 A better understanding of fundamental principles is required to gain insights to the folding process of proteins in the cell environment \cite{Rose}.
-Parallelly, the AI based AlphaFold \cite{Jumper2021} can model protein structures from sequences with high accuracy and unimaginable speed.
+In parallel, the AI based AlphaFold \cite{Jumper2021, Abramson2024} can model protein structures from sequences with high accuracy and unimaginable speed.
 With all the current advances, an exciting future can be expected in the understanding of the role and control of proteins in the functioning of cells.